D-K-E/raytracing-gl/README.md

 [Raytracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) by P. Shirley

-This repository follows closely the examples introduced by the phenomenal "Raytracing in One Weekend" by P. Shirley.
+This repository follows closely the examples introduced by the phenomenal "Raytracing in One Weekend" by P. Shirley, plus couple of other examples from "Raytracing Next Week".

 I did unfortunately not document the code much, since Shirley gives a through explanation of how everything works.
 Assuming you have basic knowledge of